 Moraine Lake Shuttles

-Even as locals, we have difficulty visiting Moraine Lake.
+Even as locals, we have had difficulty visiting Moraine Lake over the years.
 We don’t have the luxury of going before sunrise (unless we want to wake our kids at 4 am – and that’s NOT FUN for anyone!).
 So we make sure we book reservations for the shuttles to Moraine Lake throughout the season.

-As a visitor to the area, we highly recommend booking a shuttle to Moraine Lake instead of hoping that you’ll get lucky with parking.
+As a visitor to the area, we highly recommend booking a shuttle to Moraine Lake in advance instead of hoping that you’ll be able to walk up and get on the shuttle.
 We think this is one of the best ways to get to Moraine Lake.

-If you’ve missed advanced booking, more tickets are released for each departure day.
+If you’ve missed advanced booking, more tickets are released on a 48 hour rolling window for each departure day.
 Read below for the details!